 How intensive is the cyber threat for startups?

-These scenarios may sound like unimportant but eventually within a day or two after the malicious attack on a targeted website by scripted bots, traffic comes down consistently than anything and harms website much more.
-In India, ransomware, the biggest ever cyber terrorism had infected 45,000 computers, including 120 Gujarat Govt.
+These scenarios may sound like unimportant but eventually within a day or two after the malicious attack on a targeted website by scripted bots, traffic comes down consistently and harms the website much more.
+In India, the ransomware WannaCry, the biggest ever cyber terrorism attack had infected 45,000 computers, including 120 Gujarat Govt.
 Computers.

 FIGHTING cyber terrorism